lljustycell999/Text-Document-Enhancer/README.md

 6: Restart Visual Studio Code for the path changes to occur.

 7: Execute the run.py file in Visual Studio Code.

+Note: If you have pip working on Windows, you could use Git Bash instead.
+You would also have to configure Git Bash to work with Python.

 # Linux Installation

 To be announced - I am presuming the process should be as straightforward as MacOS.